andaze/hugo-jobs/content/message/tips/_index.en.md

 image: en/merit/8things/1.jpg
 draft: false
 weight: 3
-advtitle2: "Message to Applicants"
+advtitle2: "Message"
 advtitle3: "MESSAGE"
-description: "In this section, we have compiled some advice for those who are thinking of applying for a job based on the Bayesian hiring criteria."
+description: "For those who are interested in joining Andaz.
+We have put together some useful advice for your entry and interview process.
+We hope that you will find this information useful when applying for a job and that it will make your job search more meaningful."
 jsonld: {
       "@context": "https://schema.org",
       "@type": "NewsArticle",